Constance-Agonse/table-ronde/readme.md

-# Table Ronde - A web platform for skill sharing project
+# Table Ronde - A web platform for skill sharing

 ## Introduction
 The goal of the app is to allow users to learn from Table Ronde's comunity and teach their skills.
 To avoid any abuse, the official money of exchange is time.
-So by teaching a 1 hour lesson you will be able to learn from an other user during 1 hour.
+By teaching a 1 hour lesson you will be able to learn from an other user during 1 hour.

 ## Platform structure